pixlsus/website/src/articles/how_to_create_camera_noise_profiles_for_darktable/index.md

 <img src="stencil_step3.jpg" alt="Stencil Step 3" width="760" height="507">
 </figure>

-**Untested**: For a 50mm or 85mm lens I think you should start which 5 holes in the middle created just with a needle.
+**Untested**: For a 50mm or 85mm lens I think you should start with 5 holes in the middle created just with a needle.
 Put your stencil on the lens hood and check.
 Then you know if you need bigger holes and maybe how much.
 Please share your findings in the comments below!